Unveiling the Mystery: 12/13 as a Decimal – A practical guide

 Q: How can I check my answer when converting fractions to decimals?

 A: You can always perform the reverse operation.
-Convert the obtained decimal back to a fraction using the appropriate methods.
+Now, convert the obtained decimal back to a fraction using the appropriate methods.
 If it matches the original fraction, your conversion was correct.

 Conclusion